 As the episodes go on the Robot gets less robotic and develops a really entertaining and interesting personality.
 Certain design aspects of the robot are obviously flawed such as its battery pack which is placed on the outside and is easy to remove by anyone within reach.

-Maureen Robinson is the matriarch of the family and is a nurturing and calming influence among the whole group.
+Maureen Robinson is the matriarch and is a nurturing and calming influence among the whole group.
 Judy Robinson is the impulsive daughter who sometimes serves to carry the plot and calm the children during times of crisis.
-Penny Robinson is similar to Will in that she is still a young kid trying to find her identity in a tough situation.
+Penny Robinson is similar to (Billy Mumy's) Will in that she is still a young kid trying to find her identity in a tough situation.

 Mark Goddard played the role of Major Don.
 West is more brawn than brains, yet possesses serious technical know-how and is a great pilot.
 His last name always made me wonder if he was related to the rocket science pioneer Robert Goddard.
 Apparently, rumor has it that he is in fact a distant relative of the rocket scientist!
 Who Knew? (not completely substantiated though).

-He is always on the brink of getting into a fight with someone he just met or threatening to beat up Dr. Smith!
+He is always on the brink of fighting someone he just met or threatening to beat up Dr. Smith!
 A good soldier as always, Major West is always loyal to Professor Robinson until he's pushed too far.

 Will Robinson is the boy genius of the family and the most kind to the mischief-maker Dr. Smith.
-The youngest one in the space expedition, Will is rarely taken seriously, yet solves the most problems during the course of the series.
+The youngest one in the space expedition, Will is rarely taken seriously, yet solves the most problems during the series.

 Being with Smith also means he has developed a dry wit which at times puts Dr. Smith in his rightful place as the troublemaker.
 He also shares a strong bond with the Robot B9 who is simply called "Robot."